Improving TabPFN's Synthetic Data Generation by Integrating Causal Structure: Related Work

 Causal approaches integrate structural knowledge directly into generation.
 DECAF embeds \glspl{scm} into the architecture for interventional debiasing~\citep{van2021decaf}.
 Causal-TGAN structures its generator according to a causal graph~\citep{wen2022causal}.
 DATGAN incorporates expert \glspl{dag} to enforce structural dependencies~\citep{lederrey2022datgan}.
 CA-GAN combines causal discovery with reinforcement learning~\citep{nguyen2025causal}.
+CausalDiffTab is a diffusion model that learns a causal graph from the data and uses it to regularize generation~\citep{zhang2025causaldifftab}.
 Unlike TabPFN, these models are trained from scratch per dataset and explicitly use \gls{dag} structure to guide generation.

 Recent work has applied transformer-based meta-learning to causal effect estimation.
 Do-PFN~\citep{robertson2025pfn} adapts the PFN framework to predict conditional interventional distributions from observational data, taking covariates and treatment as input.
 CausalPFN~\citep{balazadeh2025causalpfn} trains a transformer on a causal prior to estimate expected potential outcomes, also conditioning on covariates and treatment.
 Both models predict outcomes under intervention but do not model the full joint distribution over all variables.
 MACE-TNP~\citep{dhir2025estimating} addresses a related task, estimating Bayesian model-averaged interventional distributions from observational data via neural processes; it similarly targets interventional queries rather than joint density modeling.
-To our knowledge, this is the first work to combine a foundation model with explicit causal structure for synthetic tabular data generation, addressing autoregressive ordering violations and collider bias through DAG-aware and CPDAG-based conditioning strategies.
+To our knowledge, this is the first work to combine a foundation model with explicit causal structure for synthetic tabular data generation, addressing autoregressive ordering violations and collider bias through DAG-aware and PDAG-based conditioning strategies.